 What do dogs do at daycare in Orlando?

 Dogs that don’t have an outlet for their energy and curiosity can become bored, which may result in depression, stress or mischievousness that can get them into trouble — not to mention the impact that stress and lack of exercise can have on their physical health.

-While your dog is at East Orlando Animal Hospital’s daycare facility, you can be sure they’ll be getting in some valuable playtime, experience socializing with other dogs and physical exercise that will allow them to run off all that pent-up energy.
+While your dog is at a daycare facility, you can be sure they’ll be getting in some valuable playtime, experience socializing with other dogs and physical exercise that will allow them to run off all that pent-up energy.

-Throughout the day, they’ll enjoy a minimum of three group or individual play times in a large, enclosed outdoor play area, treats and lots of love, attention, friends and toys to play with.
+Throughout the day, they’ll typically enjoy playtime both solo or with a group in a dedicated play area, treats and lots of love, attention, friends and toys to play with.
 Small, medium and large dogs are separated by size for safety reasons.